CharlesKasasira/blog.charleskasasira.me/ckypwcs5b0a4n7js1gner34v1.md

 const arrayName = new Array.from("foo")
 ```

-How to reading from an array
+How to read from an array

 ```js
 const arrayName = [1, 2, 3, 4]